-Here is an explanation that will hopefully help you understand…
+Here is an explanation of dental probing that will hopefully help you understand…

 Most of us have heard the terms gingivitis or gum disease.
 Once a year, these numbers we record are taken to evaluate the health of our gum tissue.
 A periodontal probe (tiny gum ruler) is utilized to measure the pocket depths in millimeters along the gumline, on the front and back of each tooth, totaling 6 measurements per tooth.